hencefarthing/hencefarthing.github.io/_posts/2019/04/2019-04-06-much-needed-vacay-2.md

 author: Alex B
 title: Sri Lanka - A Much Needed Vacation (Part 2)
 categories: travel sri-lanka
+excerpt: Part 2 of my epic adventures in Sri Lanka with Dina.
 ---

 Alright, well it's three months later and I'm finally continuing my tales of adventure in Sri Lanka!
 The delay has been due to: 1) a promotion at work, 2) starting (and not finishing) three other posts, 3) continual planning of frisbee events (we just finished one at the end of March), 4)...
 Too much Netflix.